Holiday Accident Compensation Claims

 How long do I have to begin a holiday accident claim?

 The amount of time that you have to initiate your holiday accident claim will vary depending upon the type of holiday package you booked.
-We encourage clients to begin their claim as quickly as possible in order to ensure that time limits do not affect their ability to claim and that evidence and recollections of events are fresh and available.
+Clients are encouraged to begin their claim as quickly as possible in order to ensure that time limits do not affect their ability to claim and that evidence and recollections of events are fresh and available.

 For package holidays, victims are entitled to a time limit of up to three years in which their claim must be initiated.
 A package holiday is one where the traveller books all of the following at once and for one fixed sum: